MatthewReid854/reliability/docs/Fitting a single stress model to ALT data.rst

 -    mean_life - the mean life at the use_level_stress (only provided if use_level_stress is provided)
 -    alpha_at_use_stress - the equivalent Weibull alpha parameter at the use level stress (only provided if use_level_stress is provided)
 -    distribution_at_use_stress - the Weibull distribution at the use level stress (only provided if use_level_stress is provided)
--    probability_plot - the figure object from the probability plot (only provided if show_probability_plot is True)
+-    probability_plot - the axes handles for the figure object from the probability plot (only provided if show_probability_plot is True)
--    life_stress_plot - the figure object from the life-stress plot (only provided if show_life_stress_plot is True)
+-    life_stress_plot - the axes handles for the figure object from the life-stress plot (only provided if show_life_stress_plot is True)

 Example 1
 ---------

 In the following example, we will fit the Weibull-Power model to an ALT dataset obtained from a fatigue test.
 This dataset can be found in `reliability.Datasets`.
 We want to know the mean life at the use level stress of 60 so the parameter use_level_stress is specified.
 All other values are left as defaults and the results and plot are shown.

-Two of the outputs returned are the figure handles for the probability plot and the life-stress plot.
+Two of the outputs returned are the axes handles for the probability plot and the life-stress plot.
 These handles can be used to set certain values.
 In the example below we see the axes labels being set to custom values after the plots have been generated but before the plots have been displayed.

 .. code:: python